VanSilke/Frame-State/src/site/notes/Individual Files/Chargen/Points.md

 | Weapons  | 20              | 300          | 30             |
 | Training | 8               | 500          | 13             |

-Additionally, each individual [weapon](Weapons.md) can have a maximum of 8 points.
+Additionally, each individual [[Individual Files/Chargen/Weapons/Weapons\|weapon]] can have a maximum of 8 points.
 This is a weapon limit.
 This too can be increased, up to 13.

 | Starting Weapon Limit | Upgrade Cost | Maximum Limit |
 | --------------------- | ------------ | ------------- |